evaHallermeier/androidApp-remote-Joystick/README.md

-# Remote Joystick Control for Flight Gear -Android Application
+# Remote Joystick Control for Flight Gear - Android Application
 [Click here for the Demo Video](link here to add)

 This project is an android application, developed in Java with Android Studio.
 The app uses a client-server structure and MVVM architecture, it give to the user to control the plane in the Flight Gear simulator.